-The valuation has been prepared against the backdrop of a challenging economic outlook and financial market instability.
+It remains to be seen what impact the conflict in Ukraine will have on property markets and the situation will be closely monitored.
 However, the valuation is not reported as being subject to 'material valuation uncertainty' as defined in the RICS Valuation - Global Standards.